gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 So far, we've been discussing the `Interface` class, which is a high-level class that lets to build demos quickly with Gradio.
 But what else does Gradio include?

+### Custom Demos with `gr.Blocks`

+Gradio offers a low-level approach for designing web apps with more customizable layouts and data flows with the `gr.Blocks` class.
+Blocks supports things like controlling where components appear on the page, handling multiple data flows and more complex interactions (e.g. outputs can serve as inputs to other functions), and updating properties/visibility of components based on user interaction — still all in Python.

+You can build very custom and complex applications using `gr.Blocks()`.
+For example, the popular image generation [Automatic1111 Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is built using Gradio Blocks.
+We dive deeper into the `gr.Blocks` on our series on [building with Blocks](https://www.gradio.app/guides/blocks-and-event-listeners).

 ### Chatbots with `gr.ChatInterface`

 Gradio includes another high-level class, `gr.ChatInterface`, which is specifically designed to create Chatbot UIs.
 Similar to `Interface`, you supply a function and Gradio creates a fully working Chatbot UI.
 If you're interested in creating a chatbot, you can jump straight to [our dedicated guide on `gr.ChatInterface`](https://www.gradio.app/guides/creating-a-chatbot-fast).

-### Custom Demos with `gr.Blocks`

-Gradio also offers a low-level approach for designing web apps with more flexible layouts and data flows with the `gr.Blocks` class.
-Blocks allows you to do things like control where components appear on the page, handle complex data flows (e.g. outputs can serve as inputs to other functions), and update properties/visibility of components based on user interaction — still all in Python.

-You can build very custom and complex applications using `gr.Blocks()`.
-For example, the popular image generation [Automatic1111 Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is built using Gradio Blocks.
-We dive deeper into the `gr.Blocks` on our series on [building with Blocks](https://www.gradio.app/guides/blocks-and-event-listeners).

 ### The Gradio Python & JavaScript Ecosystem